-First time Slime sealant users not only learn about the benefits that tyre sealant has to offer, they also sometimes learn a bit about the make-up of their tyres and valves.
+First time Slime sealant users not only learn about the benefits that tire sealant has to offer, they also sometimes learn a bit about the make-up of their tires and valves.

-The valve core is a small metal piece that threads inside your tyre valve stem.
+The valve core is a small metal piece that threads inside your tire valve stem.
 It consists of a seal attached to a movable, spring-loaded pin.
 You can see the pin sticking out of the valve stem in the picture below.
-This valve core is screwed inside your tyre’s valve stem to prevent air loss.
-In fact, this valve core is literally all that is keeping your tyre inflated!
+This valve core is screwed inside your tire’s valve stem to prevent air loss.
+In fact, this valve core is literally all that is keeping your tire inflated!

-When you need to remove air from your tyre, you can simply depress the pin to open the valve and bleed out air.
-Some tyre gauges have built in bleeder buttons, or you can use a pen, key or other small object to let air out of your tyre.
-When it is time to add air to your tyre, tyre inflators are designed to automatically depress the pin and open up the airway as you connect the air hose to the valve stem.
+When you need to remove air from your tire, you can simply depress the pin to open the valve and bleed out air.
+Some tire gauges have built in bleeder buttons, or you can use a pen, key or other small object to let air out of your tire.
+When it is time to add air to your tire, tire inflators are designed to automatically depress the pin and open up the airway as you connect the air hose to the valve stem.

 Congratulations, you are now an expert in valve cores!